-Strategies to manage the spread of COVID-19 have been varied, with many jurisdictions pursuing multiple complementary approaches, often including coordinated sourcing and distribution of protective equipment, reallocation of medical capacity, virus and antibody testing, contact tracing, frequent sanitizing of public facilities, social distancing, mask-wearing, managing congestion in public places by staggering timings and moving activities outdoors, limiting large gatherings, quarantining infected individuals, and minimizing the risk of disease exposure by way of school and business closures and broader stay-at-home orders.
-Of these strategies, shutdowns and quarantines have been some of the most accessible, widely used, and hotly debated under COVID-19.
-A shutdowncentered approach such as this also has strong historical precedent.
-In fact, closures and quarantines were some of the only tools available to societies prior to the virology advances of the 19th and 20th centuries.
-Though the shutdown of firms has been more comprehensive under COVID-19 than in many past pandemics,26 the primary measures being taken now, such as quarantining sick individuals, restricting public gatherings, and closing schools, were all implemented during the 1918 pandemic (Markel et al., 2007; Hatchett et al., 2007), albeit with a smaller scope and shorter duration.27 Likewise, when England was combatting the plague in the 1600s, they quarantined ships from other countries, closed ale houses, and limited the number of lodgers allowed in a house, actions that would sound familiar to cruise ship passengers and restaurant owners during the COVID-19 pandemic (Bell, 1924).
+First, an approach centered on shutdowns is nothing new.
+In fact, closures and quarantines were really the only tools available to societies prior to the virology advances of the 19th and 20th centuries.
+Though the shutdown of firms has been more comprehensive under COVID-19 than in many past pandemics,22 the primary measures being taken now, such as quarantining sick individuals, banning public gatherings, and closing schools, were all implemented during the 1918 pandemic (Markel et al., 2007).
+Likewise, when England was combatting the plague in the 1600s, they quarantined ships from other countries, closed ale houses, and limited the number of lodgers allowed in a house, actions that would sound familiar to cruise ship passengers and restaurant owners during the COVID-19 pandemic (Bell, 1924).
 Indeed, it is striking-maybe even alarming-how little has changed about our best options for fighting pandemics, despite centuries of advances in medicine, public health, and living standards.
-This policy response, necessitated by factors including inadequate testing and broader uncertainty about key epidemiological parameters-even those as basic as precisely how and through whom the disease can be transmitted, and whether it is possible to become re-infected-makes the economic history of policy responses to pandemics particularly relevant for studying the current crisis.28
+Historical pandemics can therefore provide insight into the effectiveness and consequences of these policies.23